Evelyn Ryan, Yourlifelifter

 How Overtaxing the Mind Starves Us of Emotional Nourishment

 Equally, when you do not provide the mind what it needs to flourish or you overtax it and take in too much emotional toxicity or pain, the spirit will starve for nourishment and you will exceed the pain threshold your brain was designed to handle.
 Read more on nourishing our souls.
 The brain has remarkable plasticity but it is not good at spontaneous healing.
 The mind and spirit will become traumatized and malnourished and you will become emotionally fatigued, exhausted, stressed, or depressed.
 Sustained emotional stress also results in more physical damage to the body because the human body is comprised of integrated systems.
+Stress hormone levels rise for longer periods than the body is designed for leading to inflammation.
+The body responds with recognizing the inflammation as disease that the body’s immune system attacks.
 The neurological system is connected and interrelated to all the body’s systems, hence, healthy body, healthy mind and vice versa.

 In essence, when you mess with nature, you mess with your own divine AUTHENTIC and integrated design.
 To be happy we have to learn and embrace a healthy life style that includes not only our emotional fitness but also our fitness related to our achievements and relationships and our physical health.
 Read more here.